cvent/octopus-deploy-cookbook/README.md

 ## Known Issues
-This does not work with Octopus Deploy versions less than 3.2.3 because of a bug in [exporting tentacle certificates](https://github.com/OctopusDeploy/Issues/issues/2143)
+This does not work with Octopus Deploy versions less than 3.2.3 because of a bug in [exporting Tentacle certificates](https://github.com/OctopusDeploy/Issues/issues/2143)

 Tentacle roles are only used the first time a Tentacle is registered with an Octopus Deploy Server.
-Updating tentacle roles in cookbook will not update roles on Octopus Deploy Server.
+Updating Tentacle roles in cookbook will not update roles on Octopus Deploy Server.

-Registering multiple tentacles on the same machine is not supported.
+Registering multiple Tentacles on the same machine is not supported.

 Switching Tentacle modes between 'polling' & 'listening' is not currently supported.